Subsidised Training and Skillsets for Tasmanians

 The fine print:

 To be eligible for a training place, learners must be employed by the employer that is co-contributing to the cost of training (including self-employed) at the time of application, and throughout the training period.
 The employment arrangement can be casual, part-time, or full-time.
+Funding is subject to availability, eligibility and approval from the Department of State Growth, Tasmania.
+Building a Skilled Workforce - Existing Worker Fund is the Fund that subsidises the training.

 Eligible learners:

-• can undertake training in more than one qualification, course or skill set per round.
+• can undertake training in more than one qualification, course or skill set per round

 • will be eligible for a training place regardless of their prior qualifications.

-• will also need to meet any course specific essential entry requirements.
+• will also need to meet any course specific essential entry requirements

 • Learners must meet the course entry requirements including having access to a farm or agricultural business that operates on a commercial scale.
 Learners will base their assessments on this enterprise and will develop their knowledge of the business in the process of completing their course.